• Skip to primary navigation

 • Stir in the tomato paste and cook for 2 minutes before adding the chopped tomatoes, chili, freshly ground black pepper, sugar, milk, beef stock, bay leaves, and thyme.

-• Give it a good stir, lower the heat, cover with the lid and gently simmer for 2 hours.
+• Give it a good stir, lower the heat, cover it with the lid and gently simmer for 2 hours.
 Remove the lid and cook for another half an hour until the sauce has thickened and the meat is tender.
 Stir occasionally while cooking to make sure it doesn't stick to the pan and to check if there is enough liquid.

 Cooking the Béchamel Sauce